PrefectHQ/prefect/docs/getting-started/quickstart.md

 </div>

 Choose **Log in with a web browser** and click the **Authorize** button in the browser window that opens.
+Your CLI is now authenticated with your Prefect Cloud account through a locally-stored API key that expires in 30 days.

+If you have any issues with browser-based authentication, see the [Prefect Cloud docs](/cloud/users/api-keys/) to learn how to authenticate with a manually created API key.

 !!! note "Self-hosted Prefect server instance"
     If you would like to host a Prefect server instance on your own infrastructure, see the [tutorial](/tutorial/) and select the "Self-hosted" tab.